estere-sei/Circadian-proteomics-features/2 Analysis/README.md

 "empirical-JTK_CYCLE-with-asymmetry" is a clone of the [eJTK github repository](https://github.com/alanlhutchison/empirical-JTK_CYCLE-with-asymmetry) written by Alan Hutchinson, with my own input data files for analysis.

+"Second-proteomics" contains all the analysis files for the new validation proteomics experiment, as carried out by Aiwei Zeng.

 ### Credits
+* The new validation proteomics experiment in "Second-proteomics" was performed and analysed by Aiwei Zeng.
 * The half-life analysis was done by Estere Seinkmane.
 * The kinase inference analysis script was written in Python by Dr Tim Stevens.
 * The group leader supporting this work was Dr John S. O'Neill, MRC Laboratory of Molecular Biology.